-Strategies for Intervention with Learning Difficulties: A Developmental Perspective

-Prerequisite: successful completion of an undergraduate course in child development An examination of learning difficulties in children within a developmental framework Current approaches, intervention strategies, materials and methods will be critically reviewed.
-Opportunities to explore the link between assessment and intervention, implications for the practice of school psychology and to gain knowledge about the role of the school psychologist in supporting persons with learning difficulties.
+Strategies for Intervention with Learning Difficulties: A Developmental Perspective intervention, implications for the practice of school psychology and to gain knowledge about the role of the school psychologist in supporting persons with learning difficulties.
 Note: Students who have received credit for GSPY 6815 may not take this course for credit.